Bridging Schr\"odinger and Bass: A Semimartingale Optimal Transport Problem with Diffusion Control: Schr odinger–Bass bridge optimal transport

-Notice that dom$(H)$ implies formally that $D^2v<\beta Id$, and we then expect that the solution of the HJB equation \eqref{HJB} exhibits a boundary layer in the sense that $\lim_{t\nearrow T}v_t-\frac{\beta}2|.|^2$ is concave.
+Notice that finiteness of $H(Dv,D^2 v)$ formally forces $D^2v<\beta I_d$, and we then expect that the solution of the HJB equation \eqref{HJB} exhibits a boundary layer in the sense that $\lim_{t\nearrow T}v(t,\cdot)-\frac{\beta}2|.|^2$ is concave.
 For this reason, it turns out that the set of potential maps can be reduced to the subset of all such {\it $\beta-$concave} maps: